Fred is a big time Amazon seller with a Facebook group of over 700 Amazon sellers.

 Connor: Yes, for sure, I mean that’s definitely something we thought about when we were first getting into it because when we we’re first starting, you don’t really know who you’re hiring, where they’re coming from, or what situation they’re in.
 We definitely has some skepticism at first about should we be looking for people in our direct area, is what we’re doing OK, ethical in a way.
 What we’ve kind of learned over the years of hiring people from – we hire a lot of people from the Philippines – what we’ve learned is that we’ve come to know these people so well and we’ve realized that they’re – people are people everywhere, right?
 Even though they’re getting paid a little bit of a lower wage, in the grand schemes of their environment, they are middle to a higher class in their community because they’re able to work digitally and they have these specific skills set within, let’s say, ecommerce or digital marketing, or advertising, whatever it is.

 I think that the whole digital economy has really made the borders less significant, in my eyes.
-I’d highly this give the job to the best person who’s going to be able to help my company grow.
+I’d likely give the work to the best person who’s going to be able to help my business grow.
 And sometimes that comes down to having the best price and then also having the best skill set.
 I don’t know, I think it’s always a touchy situation, a touchy conversation, but I think once you get into it, you learn a lot more about the people involved and how it isn’t like a sweatshop situation, that all outsourcing is bad, you know what I mean?

 Fred: I don’t believe that.
 Not even for a minute.
 Because like I said, I’m a patriot, man, I want to support my country as much as I can and at the same time I’ve got several private label products that I bring in from overseas.
 And I just haven’t been successful at getting those done here.
 And in the same way it’s not economically feasible for me to have some of these tasks done for the hourly rate that I would have to pay here in the States.
 So, I’m with you man.

 Connor: Absolutely, and that’s really the advice that myself and my business partner would give to most people.
-Even on our internal team, we have about 25 people in our internal team, but their all split up into part-time specialized work that are, they’re either working one to five hours a day.
+Even for the freelancers we’ve hired at FreeeUp, we have about 25 people, but they’re all split up into part-time specialized work that are, they’re either working one to five hours a day.
 And that’s really the best way to start.
 If you’re running an ecommerce business, get yourself out of customer service.
 Maybe that’s taking you 3 hours a day where you’re just answering emails, and taking phone calls.
 You can hire someone for 3 hours day at a pretty affordable rate.
 That’s off your plate, and allows you to build something else and grow the business.
 So definitely it starts slow when you’re starting to hire VAs or these part-time remote workers, you don’t even go all in.
 And that’s usually when people have the worst experiences.
 So definitely start slow and make sure that it works for what you’re doing.

 Fred: Beautiful, man!
 I tell you what, thank you so much for coming on the show and just telling us all about yourself and your Amazon business and your story as an entrepreneur.
 And really intrigued by what you’re doing with FreeeUp there and remember if you’re listening to podcast, if you want to type that into your browser, it’s FreeeUp, F-R-E-E with an extra “e.”
 So Free-E-Up.
 Think about that extra “e” for ecommerce, and we’re going to have links to all of these in the show notes.
 But, also, you want to check out Connor.
 Connor’s got his own site, ConnorGillivan.com.
 We’ll have links to that on the show notes.
 And he blogs and writes, he’s been a guest in several other podcasts.
 And he’s been featured in Web Retailer, Red Rocket VC, Ecommer All-Stars, Podcast, lots of places.
 We’ll throw up – boy that sounded good – we’ll throw it up!
 We will throw, together, we will put, place, Connor’s biography on the show notes for this, that’s E-businessoline.com/episode20, 2-0.
 And then let people get in touch with you that way.